wilsonjr/humap/README.md

 1. Focus on important information while reducing the visual burden when exploring whole datasets;
 2. Drill-down the hierarchy according to information demand.

 The details of the algorithm can be found in our paper on `ArXiv <https://arxiv.org/abs/2106.07718>`_.
+This repository also features a C++ UMAP implementation.

 -----------